Haris Handžić

-Haris Handžić (born 20 June 1990) is a Bosnian professional footballer who plays as a striker for Bosnian Premier League club Leotar.
+Haris Handžić (born 20 June 1990) is a Bosnian professional footballer who plays as a striker.

 Club career

 Coming through the youth system, Handžić began his senior career at hometown club Sarajevo in 2007.
 He returned to Sarajevo in 2018, winning multiple two Bosnian Premier League titles and two Bosnian Cups, before leaving in 2021 following his contract's expiration.

 On 17 July 2021, Handžić joined Lebanese Premier League side Ahed, to be used in the 2021 AFC Cup.

+On 14 July 2023, he signed with Lithuanian club Riteriai Club.
+On 16 July 2023, he made his debut against „Dainava“ Club.
+On 23 July 2023, he scored his sole goal for Riteriai against „Džiugas“ Club.

+On 16 November 2023, it was announced he left the club.

 International career

 Handžić played for Bosnia and Herzegovina in an unofficial game against Poland in December 2007; he made his official debut in a June 2008 friendly match against Azerbaijan.